 Work some mustard into the crumbs, then toss in the parsley and give it a taste.
 Add salt if you want and think it needs it.

-Once the breadcrumbs are made, get the pasta water going and then start browning the cabbage.
-Keep the heat fairly low and stir it frequently as the cabbage caramelizes and softens.
+Once the breadcrumbs are made, get the pot of water going and then start browning the cabbage.
+Keep the heat fairly low and stir it frequently as it caramelizes and softens.

 Right at the end, add the garlic and let that soften too.
 The cabbage is going to end up rather sweet and with a complex flavor just like when you roast vegetables.

-After the pasta is cooked, add it to the skillet along with some of pasta water.
+After the pasta is cooked, add it to the skillet along with some of starchy water.
 Toss and simmer to bring all the flavors together.

 Take the skillet off the heat and stir in the parmesan.
 Then top with the breadcrumbs and walnuts.